 I learned a lot about what I value during this time in my life.
 I love green.
 I love the grass.
 I love having a home.
 I like being able to have regular meals.
 I don’t like feeling indebted to people.
 I don’t like traveling constantly.
 I think it’s the tough stuff that teaches us what is truly important.

 The real defining moment after all

-As I was writing this post, I honestly thought of the moment I left college as the defining moment of this time of my life.
+As I was writing this post, I honestly thought the moment I left college was the defining moment of this time in my life.
 The more I think about it, I realize that it was how I handled what came next that paved the way for every good thing that has happened since.